jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_chart_title_set_name.rs - A chart example demonstrating setting the
   chart title.

-* doc_enum_xlsxcolor.rs - Demonstrates using different XlsxColor enum
-  values to set the color of some text in a worksheet.
+* doc_enum_xlsxcolor.rs - Demonstrates using different Color enum values to set the color of some text in a worksheet.

 * doc_format_clone.rs - Demonstrates cloning a format and setting the properties.